khunjon/wanderlist/README.md

 ### Core Functionality
 - User authentication (Firebase Auth)
+- **Enhanced User Profiles**: Users can create a private bio (up to 500 characters) and add their Instagram and TikTok usernames for future use
 - Search for places using Google Places API
 - Create and manage custom lists of places
 - Add places to lists with one click